Inheritance Dispute Solicitors

-Our specialist Inheritance Act Claims Solicitors fight for your inheritance rights when you’ve not been sufficiently provided for.
+Our specialist Inheritance Dispute Solicitors fight for your inheritance rights when you’ve not been sufficiently provided for.

 Have you been unfairly left out of a will or received less than you expected?
 Under the Inheritance (Provision for Family and Dependants) Act 1975, certain individuals can legally claim financial provision from an estate if they’ve not been adequately provided for, whether there’s a will or the deceased died intestate (without a will).